[+] Mailing label | ||

 Geography

-Map of the Cook Islands.
+Main article: Geography of the Cook Islands

 The Cook Islands are in the South Pacific Ocean, northeast of New Zealand, between French Polynesia andAmerican Samoa.
 There are 15 major islands spread over 2.2 million km² of ocean, divided into two distinct groups: the Southern Cook Islands and the Northern Cook Islands of coral atolls.[7]